LukePappa/myOS/core.md

 Experience arises from excitations within these fields, encompassing phenomena ranging from individual particles to entire nervous systems.

-Intelligibility is the truth, pattern, and order that renders all things comprehensible.
+Intelligibility is the truth, pattern, and order that defines reality.

 Existence itself is structured around the attainment of Self-Realization—a truth so immanent to the human condition that it is easily overlooked.
 Two facts bear witness to this:
 First, our universe is exquisitely fine-tuned for the emergence of life.
 Physicists estimate that if the values of the fundamental constants varied even slightly, the probability of a life-permitting cosmos would be virtually zero.